shabeelsairat/data-science-projects/e-commerce-perfume-sales analysis/README.md

 ## Project Overview

-This project is an end-to-end data analytics pipeline built to analyze perfume sales data scraped from eBay.
+This project is an end-to-end data analytics pipeline built to analyze perfume sales data scraped from eBay using APIs.
 It covers the complete workflow from data extraction and cleaning (ETL) to data warehousing in BigQuery and visualization using Looker Studio.

-The goal of this project is to derive actionable insights such as top-performing brands, revenue distribution, and product-type trends.
+The goal of this project is to derive actionable insights such as top performing brands, revenue distribution, and product type trends.

 ---